 Start in Romania to set out to conquer the vast Carpathian Mountains.
 Depending on where you are, the mountains can range from snow-capped peaks, rocky countrysides or even lush waterfalls.
 Make your way west to experience the epic views at the Iron Gates located at the Serbia-Romania border.
 Whether you’re a first-time hiker in Europe or you’ve traversed the continent with nothing but a backpack, the Iron Gates always inspire.
 Go on a trekking tour of the area or take on the walking routes on your own.

 But the Carpathian Mountains are just the beginning of your hiking adventure.
 Next, it’s off to Slovakia to climb the Tatra Mountains.
 At over 8,000 feet high, the mountains feature plenty of challenging trails and epic views.
 If you’re looking for the most challenging path, go to the Gerlach Peak.
-It’s the highest peak of the range and the rocky terrain is a sight to behold and make for some of the most fabulous mounting hiking in Europe.
+It’s the highest peak of the range and the rocky terrain is a sight to behold and makes for some of the most fabulous mounting hiking in Europe.

 Of course, it’s not a European hiking trip without a stop at the world class hiking paths of The Alps.
 Start your Alps hiking trip by taking the walking paths around the beautiful scenery of Grindelwald in Switzerland.
 Then travel north to Germany to the Bavarian Forest National Park where you’ll see natural wildlife like wild horses, lynxes and bison.
 Or travel east to Slovenia, where you’ll find a pleasant mix of trekking tours, fabulous mountain hiking areas and world-class campsites.
 You may want to take your skiis with you, if you have room to bring them along.
 The Alps have some of the best winter sports facilities in Europe.